yilboudo/Getting-and-Cleaning-Data/CodeBook.md

-Getting and Cleaning Data Course Project CodeBook
+Getting and Cleaning Data Course Project CodeBook.

 The scope of this file is to explain the variables, the data, and any modifications applied to getting and cleaning the data.